Mount Polley mine: Mount Polley tailings pond breach

+Effects of spill

-Early reactions to the tailings spill expressed grave concern.
+Early reactions to the tailings spill expressed grave concern, but no fines or charges against Imperial Metals have been assessed.

 On August 6, two days after the breach, the British Columbia Ministry of Environment issued a Pollution Abatement Order to Mount Polley Mining Corporation.
-The company submitted an action plan for the Preliminary Environmental Impact Assessment, environmental monitoring, stopping the flow from the "Tailings Impoundment" breach, as required.
+The company submitted an action plan for the Preliminary Environmental Impact Assessment, environmental monitoring.
 The company was required and did report weekly on the implementation of action plan measures.

 A local state of emergency in nearby communities was initially declared in the interest of public safety with widespread water restrictions implemented and local equitable water distribution set up as a precautionary measure.
-Days later, water use restrictions were removed for area residents narrowing the "Do Not Use" order to only the impact zone directly affected by the breach, which included Polley Lake, Hazeltine Creek, and an area within 100 m of the shoreline sediment deposit, where Hazeltine Creek runs into Quesnel Lake where the government advised that boiling water would not be sufficient.
-Initial tests at five testing sites of the second water test run indicated zinc levels above chronic exposure limits for aquatic life.
+Days later, some water use restrictions were removed for non-local residents, leaving a boiling water advisory, and narrowing the "Do Not Use" order to Polley Lake, Hazeltine Creek, and an area within 100 m of the shoreline sediment deposit, where Hazeltine Creek runs into Quesnel Lake.
+Initial tests at five testing sites of the second water test run indicated zinc levels above chronic exposure limits for aquatic life, although rainbow trout toxicity test results from water collected at Quesnel Lake near the mouth of Hazeltine Creek on August 5 and 6 showed water was not toxic to rainbow trout.

-All tourism businesses in the affected areas remained open.
+Some tourism businesses in the adjacent surrounding areas remained open.
 Because the affected water system is salmon-bearing, there was a temporary closure of part of the Chinook salmon fishery by Fisheries and Oceans Canada.
-Fishing along the Fraser River was not affected.
-Rainbow trout toxicity test results from water collected at Quesnel Lake near the mouth of Hazeltine Creek on August 5 and 6 showed water was not toxic to rainbow trout.

 Complaints were filed with B.C.'s privacy commissioner regarding the release of environmental assessments and dam inspection reports after journalists found a report from 2010 and assessments from 1992 and 1997 in the public domain, the B.C. government has withheld subsequent reports.
 Following the event, some First Nations activists held protests and set up blockades.
+Several local landowners and business operators affected by the spill have launched legal challenges to seek compensation for damages.

+Investigation and cause of spill

 On 18 August 2014, the British Columbia government ordered an independent engineering investigation into the pond breach and a third-party review of all 2014 dam safety inspections for every permitted mine's tailings pond in the province.
-The final report investigated whether the piezometers measuring the water pressure on the dam had been located correctly.
-The last readings, 2 August 2014, did not show any changes in the water pressure.
 The report found that the tailings dam collapsed because of its construction on underlying earth containing a layer of glacial till, which had been unaccounted for by the company's original engineering contractor.

+The report investigated whether the piezometers measuring the water pressure on the dam had been located correctly, as the last readings, 2 August 2014, did not show any changes in the water pressure.
 In 2010, Mount Polley Mining Corporation's (MPMC) engineering firm reported a 10 m crack in the earthen dam while working to raise it, and that piezometers were broken, which were later fixed.

 In 2018, three engineers who worked on the tailings storage facility were charged by their professional association with negligence or unprofessional conduct.